joostvangils/BPMN_RPA/README.md

 #### The CheckList Engine
 The CheckListEngine runs any flow like the WorkflowEngine.
 The only difference is that the CheckListEngine will save the entire state of the whole flow in a separate file after each step.
 This allows you to resume the flow from the last saved state.
-This is very useful when you have a long running flow with waiting periods between steps (like p.e. an onboarding flow for new employees).
+This is very useful when you have a long-running flow with waiting periods between steps (like p.e. an onboarding flow for new employees).
 It is likely that you want to create several CheckList instances of the original flow, so that you can run several flows in parallel.
 This is possible by using the 'full_path_save_as' parameter in the CheckListEngine constructor.
 This parameter is optional and will default to the name of the original flow (without the .flw extension).
 If you want to run several flows in parallel, then you must use different instance names (i.e. 'full_path_save_as') for each flow.
 The CheckListEngine will create a separate file for each flow instance.

 To start a new instance of a flow, just use the CheckListEngine constructor: